 Flowers are always my first choice, but obviously, during the winter that isn’t always possible.
 And not everyone wants to buy flowers every week, myself included.

 That’s where plants come in!
 If you don’t want to buy flowers every week, then buy an easy-to-care-for and inexpensive plant and plop it in a pretty basket or pot.
 Orchids are a great choice and tend to last a long time with little care.
 And some easy house plants are pothos, creeping fig, ivy and spider plants.
+(For more on decorating with house plants check out this post).

 And just that touch of green from flowers or plants really makes a difference.
 In fact, I think it’s the most important element.